bitrise-io/devcenter/_articles/en/reviews/detached-head-draft.md

 {% include message_box.html type="example" title="Quick example" content="Imagine the following use case: you push code to `feature/a`, which starts a build on [bitrise.io](https://www.bitrise.io/) with that specific commit.
 Then you quickly push another commit to `feature/a` which starts another build.
 If the second commit lands before the first build would get to do a `git checkout BRANCH`, then `git checkout feature/a` might point to the second commit instead of the first one, as `feature/a` now has a new commit.
 You can fix this by doing first a `git checkout -b my_temp_bump_branch` and then `git merge` the `my_temp_bump_branch` into the source branch (which was `feature/a` in this example).

 When it comes to `git checkout` in general, you also have to be careful which branch you check out.
 For example, if the build was started by `feature/a`, you should check out that branch instead of a hardcoded one (for example, a master branch).
-Learn how to get the build’s branch through the `BITRISE_GIT_BRANCH` [env var](/builds/available-environment-variables/)."%}
+Learn how to get the build’s branch through the `BITRISE_GIT_BRANCH` [Env Var](/builds/available-environment-variables/)."%}

 ### Testing git checkout locally

 Let's try out the above locally.

-A webhook triggered build (when a commit hash is available) is similar to doing a
+A build triggered by a webhook (when a commit hash is available) is similar to doing a

     git checkout COMMITHASH